Top 25 Examples of Baroque Architecture

 Photo by Sailko from Wikimedia Commons

 The Church of Sant’ignazio, or Saint Ignatius, is a smaller church within Rome that’s mostly known for its incredible frescoed ceiling.
 The fresco was painted by one of the most influential painters of the Baroque Age, Andrea Pozzo.
 Pozzo utilizes an abundance of colors, figures, and forms to create one of the Baroque Age’s most daring paintings.
-The forced perspective makes it look as if the roof of the church has been ripped off, revealing a glimpse of the heavens above.
+The forced perspective makes it look as if the church’s roof has been ripped off, revealing a glimpse of the heavens.
 The idea that art had to be moving and striking was important in the Baroque Age when the Catholic Church was eager to inspire the populations to keep their faith, in a time when the Protestant Reformation was raging in parts of Europe.

 14. Royal Palace of Madrid – Madrid, Spain

 The Royal Palace of Madrid is another one of the many Baroque residences built by Europe’s powerful monarchies.
 The Spanish King Philip V commissioned the construction in 1735, during the later stages of the Baroque Age.
 He wanted to create a primary residence within the Spanish capital, in addition to El Escorial Palace which was completed during the Renaissance Age far outside the city.
 The palace is centrally located within Madrid, with the south facade facing the Cathedral of Almudena.
-There is also a large array of parks and gardens located around the palace including Campo de Moro, and the Jardines de Sabatini.
+There’s also a large array of parks and gardens located around the palace including Campo de Moro, and the Jardines de Sabatini.

 15. Santa Maria Maggiore – Rome, Lazio, Italy